mytardis/microtardis/docs/install_microtardis.rst

       cp /opt/mytardis/tardis/microtardis/settings_microtardis.py /opt/mytardis/tardis/settings.py

 #.
-To configure MicroTardis for interactive use to proceed following part of
+To configure MicroTardis for interactive use to proceed following parts of
    configuration, please edit the file ``/opt/mytardis/bin/django`` and replace the following line::